manulorente/bistro/readme.md

 This front-end will make requests against Golang backend which is powered by NoSQL.

 ### Tech stack
-* Go 1.14+  		- Backend language
+* Go 1.14+  		- Backend technology
-* React v16+ 		- Frontend technology
-* Auth0 			- User authentication
-* Postgres SQL 		- Database
+* Postgres SQL 12	- Database

 ### Info
 | Item     		| Description |